HANAH ONE vegetable curry

-- Add anise, stir to coat it with the sauce and replace lid.
+- Add fennel slices, stir to coat it with the sauce and replace lid.

 - Low, gentle, even simmer for ten minutes.
 Peek at three minutes to make sure the simmer isn’t too high.

-- Stir in peppers, mushrooms, and stems (if you have them).
+- Stir in peppers, mushrooms, and stems from leafy greens (if you have them).

 - Simmer seven minutes longer with the lid on.

-- Fold in leaves and simmer with lid on for a final 3 minutes.
+- Fold in leafy greens and simmer with lid on for a final 3 minutes.

 - Turn off the heat, remove lid, and add the HANAH ONE in water.
 Stir it in completely.

-- Serve with lemon or lime wedges if you desire sour.
+- Optional: Add chili peppers and/or lemon or lime wedges if desired.

-Recipe by Evan Mack, private wellness chef, producer and life coach from Jackson Hole, Wyoming
+Thank you to Evan Mack for this delicious and nutritious recipe.
+Evan is a private wellness chef, producer and life coach from Jackson Hole, Wyoming.